kimd98/Alacrity/README.md

 ## Technologies

 1. Apache server for frontend
-2. MySQL database to store user and block data
+2. MySQL database to store user and schedule block data
 3. Flask (python) backend using mod_WSGI to connect to Apache server
 4. React frontend with React Bootstrap